alexander-marquardt/lexavideo/README.md

 Demo
 ----
-LexaVideo was originally developed for ChatSurfing.com. ~Check out [ChatSurfing.com](http://www.chatsurfing.com) for an active demo of this source code in action~ Due to [removal of the Channel API](https://cloud.google.com/appengine/docs/deprecations/channel) this web applications does not currently work correctly.
+LexaVideo was originally developed for ChatSurfing.com. ~Check out [ChatSurfing.com](http://www.chatsurfing.com) for an active demo of this source code in action~ Due to [removal of the Channel API](https://cloud.google.com/appengine/docs/deprecations/channel) this web application does not currently work correctly.

 Quick Start
 ===========